Tips for Personal Training at Home

 May 5, 2020

-Mitch Miceli, Personal Training Coordinator, shares with you some tips for personal training at home.
-Visit our Virtual Personal Training page for more info or to be matched with a trainer!
+Mitch Miceli, Personal Training Coordinator, shares with you some tips for training at home.
+Visit our Exercise Program Design page for more info about getting a custom exercise program tailored to your fitness goals!

 Training for Muscle Growth, “Toning” or “Bulking” Muscle Mass

 Most of us are looking to improve our health in some way.
 The most common change for people is with their body composition.
 In particular, many are looking to gain muscle mass or “tone up” their existing muscle mass.
 There are many factors that contribute to achieving this type a fitness goal such as diet, genetics and mode of exercise just to name a few.
 However, this article will review on one aspect, and that is intensity and duration of exercise movement for muscle hypertrophy.
 Muscle hypertrophy is another way of saying muscle growth or increasing muscle size.
 Either if you are trying to “bulk up” or “tone up” you are looking to grow muscle.
 Manipulating the number of sets, repetitions and intensity of a workout can be a large contributor to how you are growing your muscle.

 Muscular Endurance Training (“Tone up”)